-The summary of expenses was also printed in 2 pages of paper which I found to be wasteful.
+The summary of expenses was also printed on 2 pages of paper which I found to be wasteful.

 When we were presented with the bill it was incomplete and didn’t include fees for the additional fun dives that we had.
 We were told that it was separate and to ask Ross, the organizer of the event, for the breakdown of the additional fun dives.

-I ended up paying 4000+ on my credit card for the additional room, food and gear rental.
-While the remaining Php 5,500 event and Php5,700 DM and boat fees was paid in cash directly to Ross a few days later.
+I ended up paying 4000+ on my credit card for the additional room, food, and gear rental.
+While the remaining Php 5,500 event and Php5,700 DM and boat fees were paid in cash directly to Ross a few days later.